 Think of your client

-If you really care about your client then always think about them and how you can help their business.
-That's whether you actually help them to win more clients or send them useful things, like newspaper articles relevant to their industry or opportunities to network.
+If you care about your client, then always think about them and how you can help their business.
+That's whether you help them to win more clients or send them useful things, like newspaper articles relevant to their industry or opportunities to network.
 Going above and beyond the call of duty is something that clients will never forget.

 Thank your client

 Remember to thank your client whenever possible.
 Send cards, gifts or 'thank you' notes.
-These are small gestures but hugely effective at cementing client relationships.
+These are small gestures but hugely useful at cementing client relationships.